I-Al-Istannen/TogetherJavaBot/README.md

          .build();
    }
    ```
-5. For more infomation on adding commands, refer to the documentation for Brigardier or ask :)
+5. For more information on adding commands, refer to the documentation for Brigardier or ask :)

 ## TODO